 Instructions

-- In a medium size mixing bowl, sift together the flour, sugar, baking powder, baking soda and salt.
+• In a medium size mixing bowl use a whisk to sift together the flour, sugar, baking powder, baking soda and salt.

-- In a separate bowl whisk together the buttermilk, melted butter, eggs and vanilla.
+• In a separate medium bowl whisk together the buttermilk, melted butter, eggs and vanilla.

-- Heat 1 tablespoon butter and 2 tablespoon vegetable oil in a griddle or non stick skillet.
-Use a 4 oz ice cream scoop to divide the pancake batter.
+• Heat 1 Tbsp butter and 2 Tbsp vegetable oil on a griddle or a nonstick skillet.
+Use a 4 oz ice cream scoop or measuring cup to evenly divide the pancake batter.
 Fry in small batches.

-- Sprinkle each pancake with blueberries.
-Fry until the batter bubbles and the edges are golden then turn.
+• Sprinkle each pancake with blueberries.
+Fry until the batter bubbles and the edges are golden then flip.
 Around 2-3 minutes.

 Notes